-Old-age pension: The pension is equal to 1.33% of the insured's average earnings in the 10 best years times the number of years of paid and credited insurance coverage before January 1, 2000, plus 1.70% of the insured's average earnings for each year of coverage after this date.
+Old-age pension: The pension is equal to 1.33% of the insured's average earnings in the 10 best years times the number of years of paid and credited coverage before January 1, 2000, plus 1.70% of average earnings for each year of coverage after this date.

-The minimum pension is equal to 50% of the monthly legal minimum wage.
-The monthly legal minimum wage is 36,607 CFA francs.
+The minimum pension is equal to 50% of the legal monthly minimum wage.
+The legal monthly minimum wage is 36.607 CFA francs.

-The maximum pension is 50% of the insured's average earnings in the 10 best years.
+The maximum pension is equal to 50% of the insured's average earnings in the 10 best years.

 Early pension: The pension is reduced by 5% for each year that the pension is taken before age 55.
+The minimum early pension is equal to 50% of the legal monthly minimum wage.

-Child supplement: 10% of the insured's pension is paid for each child younger than age 16, up to a maximum of 30%.
+Child's supplement: 10% of the insured's pension is paid for each child younger than age 16, up to a maximum of 30%.